 Protect Yourself from Fraudulent Job Postings

-Career Services diligently screens against fraudulent employer postings in our Jobs4Hawks database.
+Career Services diligently screens against fraudulent employer postings in our Handshake database.
 However, students should use reasonable caution in all avenues of their job search and employer communications.
-Our blog post outlines common fraudulent warning signs, for example, an employer who asks to send you a check to deposit before a job has started.
+This document outlines common fraudulent warning signs, for example, an employer who asks to send you a check to deposit before a job has started.
 If you notice suspicious employer language or behavior, please report it to Career Services staff immediately.